Why More People Are Switching to Standing Desks - And You Should Too

 How long should you stand at a standing desk?

-It's generally recommended to start with 15-20 minute periods of standing and gradually increase it as your strength and stamina improve.
+It's generally recommended to start with 15-20 minute periods of standing and gradually increase them as your strength and stamina improve.
 The goal should be to sit less and move more throughout the day.
 Experts propose a sit-stand ratio of 2:1 to 3:1; for example, for every 2-3 hours you sit, you should stand for 1 hour.
 However, individual comfort levels should dictate the exact durations.
 Always ensure you maintain good posture while standing to maximise the benefits.
 Notice your legs getting tired and your posture reflecting that?
 Switch back to sitting.

 Is standing for eight hours bad?

-Yes, it is not recommended for you to stand for long periods as this can have its own issues.
+Yes, it is not recommended for you to stand for long periods, as this can have its own issues.
 These can include fatigue, leg cramps, and backaches.
 Moreover, prolonged and frequent standing (without movement) can cause blood to pool in the legs and feet.
 Over time, this may lead to conditions such as varicose veins and inflammation, amongst other things.
-Additionally, the heart has to work against gravity to keep blood flowing up from the toes and legs which can have an impact on the cardiovascular system.
+Additionally, the heart has to work against gravity to keep blood flowing up from the toes and legs, which can have an impact on the cardiovascular system.
 The ideal approach is a balance of sitting, standing, and moving throughout the day.

 Are standing desks better for your back?